Saruniks/data-transformation-and-analysis/README.md

 ## Prerequisites

-Before running the project, ensure you have the following installed and configured:
+Before running the project, ensure you have the following installed and configured locally:

-- **PostgreSQL & psql:** Installed locally.
+- **PostgreSQL & psql**
-- **AWS credentials:** Configured on your local machine.
+- **AWS credentials**

 ## How to Run